 So it wasn’t really that we simply decided to tour overseas; the voices’ of the fans and their requests were the determining factors that made us realize it would be possible to tour abroad.

 A lot of our readers are probably not aware that there is a band playing live music during Hatsune Miku concerts.
-Why did you decide to go with a live band opposed to just playing the instrumental music?
+Why did you decide to go with a live band as opposed to just playing instrumental music?

 That is a great question [laugh].
 If we were to just show a pre-programmed sequence of Hatsune Miku projected onto the screen—along with music playback—it would be as watching a movie, right?

-Since we want this to be a live show, we needed to some human elements which a live performing band can bring.
+Since we want this to be a live show, we needed some human elements which a live performing band can bring.
 Ideally, we would love to be able to have Hatsune Miku as a person who would sing and dance, but of course, that would be quite difficult.